livingstonb/WorkFromHome/readme.md

 ### Preparing the raw data
 ACS data can be pulled from IPUMS.
 To view the variables needed from IPUMS, see the variables listed under the `keep` command in *ACS/build/code/read_acs.do*.
-The raw data is expected to be a single Stata file with the path and filename *ACS/build/input/acs_raw.dta*.
+The raw data is expected to be a single Stata file: *ACS/build/input/acs_raw.dta*.